 - BA in Musical Theatre program

-- Musical Theatre, Online Movement Option (for applicants with little to no dance experience): Two memorized contrasting Musical Theatre style songs, one monologue, and demonstration of the techniques of either Variant A or Variant B taught in these videos: Introduction (watch first), Variant A, Variant B.
+- Musical Theatre, Online Submission Option: Two memorized contrasting Musical Theatre style songs, one monologue, and a demonstration of the techniques of either Variant A or Variant B taught in these videos: Introduction (watch first), Variant A, Variant B. SPECIAL NOTE FOR STRONG DANCERS: If you are a strong dancer feel free to submit a video, no longer than 5 minutes in length, demonstrating two different styles of dance instead of the choreographed dance requirement.

 - Theatre Talent Scholarship only